Should I Watch..? Marked For Death

 What's the big deal?

 Marked For Death is an action crime thriller film released in 1990 and was directed by Dwight H. Little.
 The film served as a starring vehicle for Steven Seagal who was cast as DEA operative John Hatcher who finds himself thrown up against a vicious Jamaican drugs cartel.
 The film also features Keith David, Basil Wallace, Tom Wright and an early appearance by Danny Trejo.
 The film was released to a mixed reception from critics and it only went on to take $58 million worldwide.
 Critics felt that the movie was a fairly standard Seagal release and not sufficiently different from either Above The Law or Hard To Kill, although the movie heavily borrows elements of Jamaican culture such as Obeah, a belief system similar to voodoo.
-None of this helps it stand out from the crowd, however, and it has been consigned to my personal Hall Of Shame for reasons that should become obvious.
+None of this helps it stand out from the crowd, however.

 What's it about?